 This free TAXbite explains the rules for rent a room relief and how to apply if you or your client qualifies.

-This TAXbite explains the 2018 and 2019 changes to Entrepreneurs Relief: the two-year ownership test and the new economic ownership test.
+This TAXbite explains the 2018 and 2019 changes to entrepreneurs' relief, which was renamed business asset disposal relief (BADR) following the 2020 Spring Budget.
+The changes introduced include the two-year ownership test and the economic ownership test.

 This TAXbite explains which businesses are in scope for MTD for VAT and when they must comply with the rules.

 In this special edition of the Insights podcast, we’re joined by experts from across ICAEW’s tax and public sector team to preview the government’s Autumn Budget and Spending Review 2021.